aistabci/abci-docs/en/docs/abci-cloudstorage/cs-account.md

 ## Cloud Storage Account

 There are two types of accounts.
 The one is 'Cloud Storage Account for user' and the other is 'Cloud Storage Account for manager'.
 Cloud Storage Account for user is issued to each ABCI user per ABCI group.
-Both Cloud Storage Account for user and Cloud Storage Account for manager are issued to Usage Managers.
+Both Cloud Storage Account for user and Cloud Storage Account for manager are issued to User Administrators.

 ### Cloud Storage Account for User